jmccreight/wrf_hydro_tests/README.md

 A *candidate* takes a *test*.
 The take\_test name emphasizes that there are two parts: the taker and the test.
 The `take_test` script is a top-level driver routine which brings the two together.
-This is shown in Figure 1 below.
+This is shown on the left-hand side in Figure 1 below.

-Inline-style:
 ![Figure 1](schematic.png "Figure1: wrf_hydro_tests schematic")

-The first
-argument to `take_test` is the candidate specification and the second argument is the test specification.
-Running `take_tests` with no arguments (or less than 2 arguments) produces help on both its arguments
+The first argument to `take_test` is the candidate specification and the second argument is the test specification.
+Running `take_tests` with no arguments (or less than 2 arguments) produces help on both its arguments.

 The `take_test` script broadly handles the following tasks: